-Coronavirus: 12 New Cases In Washington State; Los Angeles Declares Emergency
+Coronavirus Deaths Reported In California, Washington State; LA Declares Emergency

 "I have signed a declaration of local emergency for the City of Los Angeles," Mayor Eric Garcetti announced via Facebook.
 "While there are only a few known active COVID-19 cases in the region, the declaration helps us access state and federal funding to strengthen and support our efforts to prepare our region and keep our communities safe."

-Los Angeles County mirrored the city's move, in a step that Kathryn Barger, chair of the county's board of supervisors, said was a planned reaction to the virus.
+Los Angeles County mirrored the city's move, in a step that the chair of the county's board of supervisors, Kathryn Barger, said was a planned reaction to the virus.

 "This is not a response rooted in panic," Barger said, adding that the emergency declaration would help agencies coordinate their response and contain the virus in a county where more than 10 million people live.

-One person is hospitalized while five others are being monitored at home, Ferrer said.
+One person has been hospitalized while five others are being monitored at home, Ferrer said.
 The county's first patient, a Chinese national who was diagnosed in January, has recovered from the virus, she said.

 "Three of the new cases were travelers who were traveling together in northern Italy," Ferrer said at a news conference.
 Two others are relatives of a person who was infected with the coronavirus outside of the county, she said.
 The sixth case is a person who works in a field that exposes them to international travelers, Ferrer added.